Definition of Current Account vs Capital Account

 Key Differences Between Current Account vs Capital Account

-- The current account consists of the flow of ‘goods & services’ in an economy, whereas Capital account represents the flow of ‘capital’ in the economy.
+- The current account consists of the flow of ‘goods & services’ in an economy, whereas the Capital account represents the flow of ‘capital’.

-- A current account is a measure of Trade of any country and helps in evaluating the inflow and outflow of visible goods and invisible services in the economy.
-On the other hand, the current account is a measure of capital investments made in the economy and helps in evaluating sources and uses of capital.
+- It measures a country’s trade and evaluates the inflow and outflow of visible goods and invisible services in the economy.
+On the other hand, the current account measures capital investments made in the economy and helps evaluate sources and uses of capital.

 - The key components of the current account are Merchandise trade, services, income receipts, and unilateral transfers.
-Whereas Capital account consists of foreign direct investment, foreign portfolio investment and loans and advances made by a country to another country.
+A Capital account consists of foreign direct investment, foreign portfolio investment, and loans and advances from one country to another country.

-- A country is said to be a net lender if its current account balance is a positive and net borrower if its current account balance is negative.
-Similarly, under the capital account, if the country’s claims on the rest of the world are positive, it is termed as a net creditor and net debtor for vice versa.
+- A country with a positive current account balance is a net lender, and a negative current account balance indicates a net borrower.
+Similarly, if a country’s claims on the rest of the world are positive, it is a net creditor; if they are negative, it is a net debtor.

 Current Account vs Capital Account Comparison Table

-Let’s have a look at the Comparison between Current Account vs Capital Account:
+Let’s have a look at the Comparison between the Current Account vs Capital Account:

 Basis of Comparison |